tandasat/DdiMon/README.md

 **Scenario: Execute**

-Execution is done against contents of 0xa000 without triggering any events if no other setting is done.
+Execution is done against contents of 0xa000 without triggering any events if no other setting is made.
 It is fine, and how to monitor execution of 0xa234 (0x1234 from guest's perspective) is left to developers.
-One option is installing inline hook and transfering execution to instrumentation code without triggering VM-exit.
-DdiMon sets 0xcc to 0xa234 and handles #BP in the hypervisor instead, just because it does not require a disassembler.
-The following steps are how DdiMon monitors execution of 0xa234.
+DdiMon sets 0xcc to 0xa234 and handles #BP in the hypervisor.

+following steps are how DdiMon monitors execution of 0xa234.

 1. On #BP VM-exit, the hypervisor checks if guest IP is 0x1234 first.
-If so, next, it checks if contents of 0xb234 is 0xcc.
+Next, it checks if contents of 0xb234 is 0xcc.          << missing

 If so, it is a breakpoint set by a guest, and the #BP should be delivered to a guest instead.
+If not the case, the hypervisor changes the contents of guest's EIP/RIP register to point to a corresponding hook handler function for instrumenting the DII call.
+Then,  the hypervisor configures an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000

+.
+For example,

-If not the case, the hypervisor runs a specified handler to instrument the DDI call and sets a new breakpoint at a return address if a post handler is given.
+runs a specified handler to instrument the DDI call and sets a new breakpoint at a return address if a post handler is given.
 After that, just like the case of the read and write access, the hypervisor changes an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000 and sets MTF so that